gwarne60/gwarne60.github.io/_posts/2024-12-21-weekend-proj.md

 ---

-So long story short I had a front end packaged in docker, a backend running locally on the host (this is to simplify the plc simulated Ethernet commmunications) and a two way DBE for historical and runtime data. this is an architecture I've been building as a side project, and overall AI has been helpful in building a state driven and s88 style architecture.
-But with a bit more processing power now I'm interested in building a reference for actual ladder logic.
+So long story short I had a front end packaged in docker, a backend running locally on the host (to simplify the PLC simulated Ethernet commmunications) and a two way DBE for historical and runtime data.
+This is an architecture I've been building as a side project, using AI to rough out the S88 style architecture.
+I never used many frameworks or bolt-on functionalities, but the introduction of thought models from Google and OpenAI has been really helpful.The addition of the thought process helps to maintain these edge node IoT configurations, and keeps relationships for low level abstractions in PLC code.

-This is something I've had issues with in the past.
-With non-standard edge configuration for real world constraints (think edge node configuration) and managing maintenance of a database for low level abstractions in PLC code.
-After writing a simple SLC500 program for free from Rockwell, here's what Gemini 2.0 Flash w/ Thought returned:
+The real star of the show here is Rockwell with putting MicroLogix out for free with an account.
+After writing a simple SLC500 program for free from, I was able to use Gemini 2.0 Flash w/ Thought to tokenize the rungs into token relationships:

 ---
 ### Gemini 2.0 Flash w/ Thought: